graphql/graphql-wg/rfcs/glossary/Appendix C -- Glossary.md

 > Request errors are raised before execution begins.
 This may occur due to a
 > parse grammar or validation error in the requested document, an inability to
 > determine which operation to execute, or invalid input values for variables.

+### (GraphQL) service

+**Definition**: a software capable of executing a GraphQL request and returning a GraphQL response according to this specification.

+Note: The specification has no concept of client and server.
+While most services are implemented as servers, this is not a requirement and execution can happen anywhere as long as it conforms to the specification.